appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 Once you click the save button, the information you have provided will be displayed on the Testing Portal.

-If the tester selects the user icon, they will be able to see the Publisher Information.
+When the tester selects the user icon, the Publisher Information will be displayed.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4071-info2.png' />